skip to Main Content

 Permanent Resident

-Find out more about Costa Rica residency options at Costa Rica Immigration Experts– our ally in providing the best value-added services in Costa Rica!
+Please find out more about Costa Rica residency options at Costa Rica Immigration Experts– our ally in providing the best value-added services in Costa Rica!

 Employment Possibilities

 Potential Employer: Some employers might offer employment for you in Costa Rica, but expect to be paid less than your fellow employees even if you have legal residency.
-Be sure to call first and get the details about the salary, hours, social security, how they will help you to get a work permit, and other details before you accept the position.
+Be sure to call first and get the details about the salary, hours, social security, how they will help you to get a work permit, and other information before you accept the position.

 Real Estate Agent: One of the more popular jobs in Costa Rica is working in real estate.
-This is because there is no license requirement which means you can start immediately.
+This is because no license requirement means you can start immediately.
 If you are bilingual, you can provide a valuable service to foreign investors who want to purchase property and need expert advice on real estate laws in Costa Rica and can speak Spanish.

 Referral Fees: Earn extra money by referring borrowers to GapEquityLoans.com.
 A quick introduction to a borrower will be rewarded with a $500 USD referral fee.
-Send us an email or WhatsApp with the potential borrower’s name and phone number, and that’s it!
+Please send us an email or WhatsApp with the potential borrower’s name and phone number, and that’s it!
 This will entitle you to a referral fee of $500 USD (when their loan has closed)

 -Written by Glenn Tellier (Founder of Grupo Gap)

-info@gap.cr
+[email protected]

 *Loan Request Form